 How to Save Money on Medical School Textbooks in 2026

-The average US medical student spends $1,200-$1,800 on textbooks across all four years.
-With careful sourcing you can cut that by 40-60% without resorting to PDFs of unknown origin or international editions that may have different content.
+The average US medical student spends $1,200-$1,800 on textbooks across all four years — and that's before factoring in board-review materials, anatomy atlases, and specialty references for clinical rotations.
+According to the AAMC, total cost of attendance at a US MD program now exceeds $250,000, with textbooks and "required materials" averaging $1,510 per year (AAMC Education Debt Report, 2024).
+With careful sourcing you can cut textbook spend by 40-60% without resorting to PDFs of unknown origin or international editions that may have different content.
 Here's what actually works.

 1. Match your professor's required ISBN exactly